 INSIDE : Learn how to create a stunning and inexpensive statement cabinet in your home.
 Using one simple material you can make a Woven Wooden Cabinet.
 Check out how to add gorgeous wooden texture to any piece of furniture!

 This post may contain affiliate links.
 See my full disclosure.

-Today marks week FIVE of the Spring 2021 One Room Challenge, where I’m participating as a guest.
+Today marks week SIX of the Spring 2021 One Room Challenge, where I’m participating as a guest.
 Last week I made a super fun Spackle DIY art piece and officially decided I want to make spackle art forever.
 It was so so fun.

 Every Thursday until June 24th, I am sharing my weekly transformation of my office.